 Each term Year 6 sits a KS2 paper to track progress.
-This happened four times a year until the KS2 SATS in May.
-Year 2 sits a KS1 paper to track progress three times a year until the KS1 SATS in May (which may discontinue after 22/23).
+This happens four times a year until the KS2 SATS in May.
 All of the outcomes are captured on SIMS.

 All other year groups have 3 assessment drops per year.
 These are for core subjects apart from the last assessment drop in which all teachers report on all subjects.